aptos-labs/developer-docs/docs/nodes/validator-node/operator/node-requirements.md

 ### Example machine types on various clouds

 - **AWS**
-    - c6id.8xlarge (if use local SSD)
+    - c6id.8xlarge (if using a local SSD)
     - c6i.8xlarge + io1/io2 EBS volume with 40K IOPS.
 - **GCP**
-    - n2-standard-16 (if use local SSD)
+    - n2-standard-16 (if using a local SSD)
     - n2-standard-32 + pd-ssd with 40K IOPS.

 ### Motivations for hardware requirements